-The Department had not performed annual user access reviews within the engagement period for both iLottery and iSecure.
-The iLottery system allows Lottery players to purchase tickets online and the Department uses iSecure to validate winning tickets.
+- The Department had not performed annual user access reviews within the engagement period for the Back Office System (BOS), iLottery, and iSecure.
+BOS is as an integral part of the Department's gaming system, iLottery allows Lottery players to purchase tickets online, and iSecure validates winning tickets. - Two of five (40%) security software user's access tested was not timely revoked, and/or removed.